jit06/retroarch_fbdev_c1/README.md

 # Todo (in no particular order)
 - themes retroarch
 - integrate my gpio_joypad as systemd service
-- remove uneeded patch (retropie has been update following my demand)
+- remove uneeded patch for system.sh and amiberry (retropie has been updated)
 - add mupen64plus-next (for now, it crashes after rom load)
 - assign a default emulator during skyscraper to retroarch playlist conversion
 - integrate bash launcher for retroarch and ad menu entries for changing contrast, brightness, cpu freq and display (cbvs / hdmi)